 Patient Financing: What are my options?

 Are you interested in a cosmetic procedure?
 Do you have the funds to afford to pay the full out of pocket cost for that procedure?
 If not and are considering a finance option, you are not alone.
-Most patients investigate financing options when considering cosmetic procedures, whether it be injectables or a tummy tuck.
+Most patients investigate financing options when considering cosmetic procedures, whether it be injectables, tummy tuck, breast augmentation, liposuction or brazilian butt lift.
 To help you in your search, read on to get some insight in the search for the right financing option and things you may not know to keep an eye out for when doing your research.

 One of the first things you may be wondering is where to start?
 Like most of us, Google is typically where to start your research.
 Another way is to check directly with your surgeon to see what they may offer.
 Almost all plastic surgeons offer financing options for their patients, and you can decide which one is right for you.
 Check out your surgeon’s webpage or give them a call to inquire on what financing options they accept and offer.
 If you have not selected a surgeon yet, then you will want to search out the different programs that are out there.
 There are so many different types of financing options, from medical credit cards like Care Credit and Alphaeon, to direct medical loans like Prosper Healthcare and Lending USA.
 If you see an incredible promotion from one of these companies, you can search their websites for plastic surgeons in your area that accept that financing option.